-Pablo Picasso was committed to depicting landscapes throughout his entire life.
-From his earliest days in art school until the year before his death, landscape remained the prime genre through which he mediated his perception of the world and which shaped his own creative evolution.
-Landscape would serve as a catalyst for his formal experimentation, including early Cubism; as a field in which to investigate urban modernity; as an interface between humanity and nature; as a ground for direct sculptural intervention; as a space of personal withdrawal; as an inviting terrain for elegiac scenes; and as a territory of resistance and flight.
-Through a selection of some eighty works spanning Picasso’s full career, the exhibition Picasso Landscapes: Out of Bounds will explore the depth of his engagement with landscape subjects along with his expansive approach to this traditional genre.
+Pablo Picasso depicted landscapes throughout his entire life.
+From his earliest days in art school until the year before his death, landscape mediated his perception of the world and jumpstarted his creative evolution.
+The genre would serve as a catalyst for his formal experimentation, including early Cubism; as a field in which to investigate urban modernity; as an interface between humankind and nature; as a site for large-scale sculptural intervention; as a space of personal reflection; and as a symbol of history, heritage, and resistance.
+Featuring over forty-five paintings and sculptures spanning Picasso’s full career, the exhibition Picasso Landscapes: Out of Bounds will explore the artist’s lifelong fascination with landscape by spotlighting his innovative reimaginations of this traditional genre.

-This examination of Picasso’s landscapes highlights the artist’s attunement to tensions between humanity and nature, and to the changing countryside being reshaped by industrialization.
-Picasso expressed this awareness throughout his landscape production, beginning early in the twentieth century in Spain, where powerful forces of nature met the excitement of urban growth in his paintings of Málaga, Gósol, Horta de Ebro, and Barcelona.
-The systematic destruction wrought by World War II and years of occupation color the artist’s Paris cityscapes of the 1940s and the atmosphere of works such as Winter Landscape (1950).
-Picasso’s grand Côte d’Azur landscapes done at the end of his career show the urbanization of a region where, in earlier decades, he had captured the lives of peasants and laborers.
+Picasso was especially attuned to tensions between humanity and nature, particularly the ways in which the pressures of modern-day life imparted themselves on the character and function of the landscape.
+As early as 1900, his canvases began telegraphing the powerful forces of nature in contrast with urban growth across Spain, particularly in Málaga, Madrid, Barcelona, and Horta de Ebro.
+The destruction and endurance of French culture define the artist’s cityscapes of Nazi-occupied Paris during World War II.
+Picasso’s grand Côte d’Azur landscapes, completed at the end of his career, reveal the rapid buildout of a region where, a few decades earlier, he had captured the lives of peasants and laborers.
 The devastation of the Anthropocene and the political rise of the ecological movement in France coincided with Picasso’s last landscape of 1972, an immense work that reads like an epitaph to both his creative and social life.

-As Picasso enlisted landscape to navigate his encounters with the physical world, he was also vigorously engaged with the art of his predecessors, whose practices had shaped traditional approaches to the genre.
-The manner of classical landscape established in the seventeenth century was an important reference for Picasso, and his large-scale, ambitious works adopted the formal structure of the ideal landscape articulated by Claude Lorrain and Nicolas Poussin.
-Picasso often used landscape painting to interrogate the work of Impressionists and Post-Impressionists, including Pierre-Auguste Renoir, Paul Cézanne and Vincent van Gogh, who were the most celebrated artists at the time of his 1901 arrival in Paris.
-Van Gogh’s presence can be felt in Picasso’s views of the Chaîne des Alpilles, which are near-exact quotations of Van Gogh’s paintings of Saint-Rémy-de-Provence.
-In addition, Picasso shared Van Gogh’s tendency to draw parallels between landscape and portraiture.
+Beyond serving as a navigational tool for his encounters with the physical world, Picasso also saw landscape as a conduit to the artistic forebearers who had defined and honed painting traditions.
+Classical landscapes of the seventeenth century were important touchstones for Picasso; his ambitious, large-scale canvases adopted the formal structure of the ideal vista articulated by Claude Lorrain and Nicolas Poussin.
+Picasso often used landscape painting to interrogate the work of Impressionists and Post-Impressionists, including Pierre-Auguste Renoir, Paul Cézanne, and Vincent van Gogh, who were the most celebrated artists at the time of his 1901 arrival in Paris.
+Van Gogh’s presence can be felt in Picasso’s paintings of the South of France, such as the nocturne Moonlight in Vallauris (1951) and the brushy, dramatic Landscape (February 22, 1965) of Mougins.
 Picasso’s other predecessors in Provence, Renoir and Cézanne, both consistently painted nudes set within the gardens of the artists’ country retreats.
-Coinciding with his 1958 acquisition of the Château de Vauvenargues, Picasso began to paint tender yet ironic images of painter and model in the landscape that comment on the connection between artist and nature.
-In works such as Luncheon on the Grass Picasso gave a backward glance to Édouard Manet, who in turn paid tribute to Giorgione, Titian and Peter Paul Rubens.
-And in his series Painter and Model in a Landscape Picasso casts himself in the role of the artist in a landscape, embedded within nature as a source of inspiration and sustenance.
+Following his 1958 acquisition of the Château de Vauvenargues, Picasso began creating his own figurative landscapes that comment on the connection between artist and nature, including The Painter and His Model in a Landscape (May 5, 1963) and The Aubade (January 19-20, 1965).

 Laurence Madeline, Chief Curator for French National Heritage, was formerly curator at the Musée Picasso, Paris, with which she continues to collaborate.
 Her prior positions include Curator at Musée D’Orsay, Paris, and Chief Curator at Musées d’art et d’histoire, Geneva.
 She has curated several exhibitions devoted to the art of Picasso, among them, Picasso/Ingres (2004); Picasso and Africa (2006); Picasso, Manet et les Déjeuners sur l’herbe (2007); Picasso devant la télé (2012–3); and Picasso 1932 (2017–18).